Walpole-Nornalup National Park: History

 The explorer William Nairne Clark visited the area in 1841 and sailed up the Frankland River.
 The botanist and explorer Ferdinand von Mueller explored the area in 1877.
 The Bellanger family were the first European settlers to arrive in the area in 1910, settling alongside the Frankland River and building a homestead in 1914.

 The park was first declared in 1910 when James Mitchell the Minister of Lands and Agriculture visited the area and was so impressed with the beauty that he set aside 370 ha for conservation as an A-class reserve.
 Another portion west of the Irwin Inlet was declared as a reserve in 1912 and later absorbed into the park.

 The park received 158,167 visitors through 2008–2009.

 Tourism

 The Valley of the Giants is one of the main tourist draws in the area.
-Those with a head for heights can get a tree top view on the Tree Top Walk a 40 m high walk way that can accommodate wheelchairs.
-Most similar canopy walks around the world are constructed using suspension bridge-type structures — not for the faint of heart.
-The Tree Top Walk, however, is a series of sixty-metre, lightweight steel trusses built on steel pylons to form a secure ramp.
-Beneath the canopy walk there is a pathway around the tingle trees for walkers — this is known as the "Ancient Empire".
+Those with a head for heights can get a tree top view on the Tree Top Walk a 40 m walk way that can accommodate wheelchairs.
+Most similar canopy walks around the world are constructed using suspension bridge-type structures.
+The Tree Top Walk, however, is a series of 60 m, lightweight steel trusses built on steel pylons to form a secure ramp.
+Beneath the canopy walk there is a pathway around the tingle trees for walkers – this is known as the Ancient Empire.
 A whale watching vantage point is settled at Conspicuous Beach, providing views of migrating whales (humpback and southern right) and dolphins.